Opensource-Academy/about/README.md

 **Everyone** who wants to get involved.
 So yes, that includes **you**!

 ## Where
-The [homepage](https://opensource-academy.github.io/) has links to where you can find Opensource Academy online.
+The [homepage](https://opensource-academy.github.io/) has links to where you can find Open Source Academy online.

 Follow us on [Twitter](https://twitter.com/opensourceac) to easily receive updates.

 ---

-Opensource Academy is an initiative by [DutchSec](https://www.dutchsec.com/).
+Open Source Academy is an initiative by [DutchSec](https://www.dutchsec.com/).

 ```
    Copyright 2018 Opensource Academy